ketka82uk/Baggle/README.md

 <img src="./screenshots/edit.png"/>

-In the end, the profile section ended up being a bit of a beast, and I was super pround of it, even though a lack of time towards the end meant I wasn't able to complete a few formatting issues.
-There were parts that we worked on as a group - most specifically the reviews section - but in general I was really happy to contribute this part of the project.
+In the end, the profile section ended up being a bit of a beast, and I was very proud of it, even though a lack of time towards the end meant I wasn't able to rectify a few formatting issues.
+There were parts of the page that we worked on as a group - most specifically the reviews section, which gave me many a headache - but in general, I was really pleased to have contributed this part of the project.

 ### Distances on the front-end
 Our group member James worked with the Mapbox API and lat, long variables to allow users to set their own location and also to search for items by distance.
-I dedcided to take this further by presenting this data on the front-end so that when users search for items, it shows the item's distance from them.
+I decided to take this further by presenting this data on the front-end so that when users search for items, it shows the item's distance from them.

 <img src="./screenshots/distances.png"/>

-This seemed easy enough in principle, we already had the latitude and longditude of each user (and by extension their associated items) captured in the database.
-Using Mapbox, we were also able to assign a 'town' field to each user.
+This seemed easy enough in principle, we already had the latitude and longitude of each user (and by extension their associated items) captured in the database.
+Using Mapbox, we were also able to assign a 'town' field to each user and item.
 But I still needed a way of finding a distance between the user coordinates and the item coordinates.
 A bit of Googling provided a mathmatical solution to this.
-First, I needed to grab the search data to give me a search location.
-I then had to grab the lat-long from this search location and save in state.
-I then created a function distance() which takes the user lat-long and finds the distance to the search query lat-long using a calculation (the calculation itself is copied):
+Firstly, I needed to grab the search data to give me a search location.
+I then had to grab the lat-long from this search location and save it in state.
+I then created a function 'distance()', which takes the user lat-long and finds the distance to the search query lat-long using a calculation:

 ~~~javascript
 function handlePlaceSelect({ placeName, location }) {